Introduction & Team Philosophy

 - Prior to the meet, fails to notify the Volunteer Coordinator that he or she was unable to work at the meet.

 With the new site we are implementing a point system to track family job requirements.
 It does not change the requirements.
-All Season Jobs will be worth 10 points and each Meet Job will be worth 1 points.
+All Season Jobs will be worth 100 points, Snack Bar donations will be worth 10 points and each Meet Job will be worth 1 points.
 The system will not allow you to complete registration unless you meet the minimum number of points needed to complete your obligations.
 Note: we know jobs and availability changes and these jobs can be edited once registration is complete.

 You will select your volunteer jobs and snack bar contributions at the time of registration.